graulund/tweetnest/README.txt

 TWITTER ARCHIVE IMPORT:

-* Place your downloaded json archive files (data/js/tweets/[year]_[month].js) in the archive folder
+* Place your downloaded json archive files (data/js/tweets/[year]_[month].js) directly in the archive folder (archive/[year]_[month].js)
 * On new tweet nest setups:
+	- follow the tweet nest instructions from http://pongsocket.com/tweetnest/#installation
-  - after maintenance/loaduser.php run maintenance/loadarchive.php
+	- right after the maintenance/loaduser.php step, run maintenance/loadarchive.php
 * On existing instances:
+	- be sure not to overwrite your inc/config.php or you will have to setup your instance again
 	- run upgrade.php
 	- run maintenance/loadarchive.php

-The importer keeps track of it progress in maintenance/loadarchivelog.txt if it's writable.
-Should the script dies for some reason (php time limit e.g.), just run it again.
+The importer keeps track of its progress in maintenance/loadarchivelog.txt if it's writable.
+Should the script die for some reason (php time limit e.g.), just run it again.

+If you have a large archive (10k+ tweets), I would recommend to do the one-time import via cli (php -f maintenance/loadarchive.php)

 ===